How we screen for disease frustrates me.

 Grrr.

-That’s why I got excited when a friend told me about Prenuvo.
+That’s why I got excited when I heard about Prenuvo.

 They are speaking my language.